-We provide research-based resources and professional development to educators, education leaders, enrichment specialists, and organizations dedicated to the education of all young children.
+We provide research-based resources and professional learning opportunities to educators, education leaders, enrichment specialists, and organizations dedicated to the education of all young children.

 With many years of expertise in child development, teacher education, STEM, inquiry, project based learning, and supporting diverse learners, we work with you to create teaching that is achievable, sustainable, and transformative.